ooni/ooni.org/content/nettest/psiphon.md

 The **OONI Probe Psiphon test** provides an automated way of examining whether the [Psiphon app](https://psiphon.ca/) works in a tested network.

-This [test](https://github.com/ooni/probe-engine) starts off by compiling the Psiphon codebase in an attempt to bootstrap Psiphon.
+This [test](https://github.com/ooni/probe-engine) starts off by using Psiphon code to bootstrap a Psiphon tunnel.
 Once the test has bootstrapped and created the Psiphon tunnel, it then checks whether it actually works.
 To determine this, the test attempts to fetch a webpage to see if it’s possible to use Psiphon in order to connect to websites on the internet.

 As part of this process, there are 3 possible outcomes: